EagleGenomics-cookbooks/RepeatMasker/README.md

 in the query sequence as well as a modified version of the query sequence in which all the annotated repeats have been masked (default: replaced by Ns).
 Currently over 56% of human genomic sequence is identified and masked by the program.
-Sequence comparisons in RepeatMasker are performed by one of several popular search engines including nhmmer, cross_match, ABBlast/WUBlast, RMBlast and Decypher.
+Sequence comparisons in RepeatMasker are performed by one of several popular search engines including nhmmer (used in this cookbook), cross_match, ABBlast/WUBlast, RMBlast and Decypher.
 RepeatMasker makes use of curated libraries of repeats and currently supports Dfam ( profile HMM library derived from Repbase sequences ) and Repbase, a service of the Genetic Information Research Institute.